 If you’re developing software, there’s a good chance you’re assigning tasks in iterations or sprints.
-With monday dev's sprint management board, you can streamline your workflow and plan out your sprints quickly and efficiently.
+With monday dev's "Tasks" board, you can streamline your workflow and plan out your sprints quickly and efficiently.
 Let's check out how you can seamlessly track your active sprints, assign tasks with ease, oversee your sprint backlog, and keep everything connected to your epics along the way!

 How to add the board